- Download our Moving to Rio de Janeiro Guide (PDF)

 Expats moving to Rio with children need not stress about education.
 There are several international schools in the city.
-It’s also essential for expats living in Rio to be covered by a comprehensive health insurance plan.
-Public healthcare in Rio is underdeveloped.
-Most expats prefer private facilities which offer high-quality healthcare but at a high price.
+It's also essential for expats living in Rio to be covered by a comprehensive health insurance plan.
+Public healthcare in Rio is underdeveloped, with long waiting times for basic and specialist healthcare.
+Most expats prefer private facilities which offer excellent healthcare but at a high price.

 As residents of one of the most popular tourist destinations in the world, Cariocas (as the locals are referred to) are used to having foreigners in their city.
-They are generally open and welcoming towards newcomers, especially if they make an effort to speak Portuguese.
-With a little time and effort, expats are sure to settle into their new life in this vibrant city.
+They are generally open and welcoming towards newcomers, especially if they try to speak Portuguese.
+With a little time and effort, expats moving to Rio de Janeiro are sure to settle into their new life in this vibrant city.